mwaggett/portland/README.md

  * Bailey's Tap Room: All the beers
  * Lechon: All the meats
  * Brunchbox: All the cholesterol
- * [Santeria](http://thesanteria.com): allegedly "the Best Mexican Food on The Planet" (It'a really very good).
+ * [Santeria](http://thesanteria.com): allegedly "the Best Mexican Food on The Planet" (It *is* pretty good).
 Beware though, it shares a bathroom with Mary's (the stripclub next door).
-      Delivers to Bailey's
+   - Delivers to Bailey's across the street!
  * Raven & Rose: good cocktails / food
  * Killer Burger (A local chain): Serviceable burgers
  * TILT: Great burgers